smartygithub/Anomaly_Detection/README.md

   - 28 anonymized PCA-transformed components (`V1` to `V28`)
   - `Class` — 0: legitimate, 1: fraud

-> ⚠️ **Note**: The full dataset (`creditcard.csv`) exceeds GitHub's upload limit.
-Please download it from Kaggle and place it manually in the project directory.

----

 ## 🔍 Exploratory Data Analysis & Hypothesis

 - **Missing Values**: None